 Do I think the story of this disease that has caused so much pain and uncertainty across the world in recent times, can have such an apparently almost banale end?
 It all depends on how we look at it.
-The answer is definitely not, in particular, for those countries that are still fighting with upslope or stagnant D/M curves.
-However, I believe that the major hurdle to solving the riddle (at least from the science side) has already been cleared by the French researchers.

-Lots of unknowns and uncertainties still hover about the Covid-19 pandemic, however.
+In fact, although I believe that the major hurdle to solving the riddle has already been cleared by the French researchers, lots of unknowns and uncertainties still hover about the Covid-19 pandemic.
 Some of them I will try to write about in the coming weeks.
-But for now let's put a cautious closure to the perhaps more important chapter of the saga, i.e., how to get a robust herd immunity with only 5-10% seroprevalence.
+But for now let's put a closure to the perhaps more important chapter of the saga, i.e., how to get a robust herd immunity with only 5-10% seroprevalence.